 EDI was created to become the de facto technology for B2B communication across trading partners.
 Therefore, EDI should be a commodity for anyone that is engaging in B2B business and needs to communicate with one or multiple trading partners via EDI transactions.

-The fact that EDI must be used in most cases when someone is trading goods with large enterprises (and mostly, there is no way around, you must have EDI in place) should not mean that EDI providers should use it to their advantage to charge higher prices.
+The fact that EDI must be used in most cases when someone is trading goods with large enterprises (and mostly, there is no way around it.
+You must have EDI in place) should not mean that EDI providers should use it to their advantage to charge higher prices.

 David’s example above shows how the costs can be really high.
 Even those that are saying that they pay around $1 pay too much.
 The tech is mature, so why the high prices?